helmetjs/helmet/README.md

 app.use(helmet.crossOriginResourcePolicy({ policy: "cross-origin" }));
 ```

-You can't install this module separately.
+You can install this module separately as `cross-origin-resource-policy`.

 </details>